-The housing authority is working with a consultant to submit applications to HUD to recapitalize their housing portfolio through the use of the Section 18 Demolition/Disposition streamlined conversion, the Rental Assistance Demonstration (RAD) program and Streamlined Voluntary Conversion (SVC).
+The housing authority worked with the same consultant to submit applications to HUD to recapitalize their housing portfolio through the use of the Section 18 Demolition/Disposition streamlined conversion, the Rental Assistance Demonstration (RAD) program and Streamlined Voluntary Conversion (SVC).
 The intent of this conversion process is to position their housing stock to be eligible for additional funding.
+The process will also open the opportunity to rehabilitate the impacted units.
+The applications have been submitted and MHA's plans were outlined in their PHA plan for 2022.